Updated: July 2020

-If you are having difficulty in agreeing parenting issues you might think about mediation.
-Mediation is where a third party, the mediator, helps parents/guardians/family members reach agreement.
+If you are having difficulty in agreeing on parenting issues you might think about mediation.
+Mediation is where a third party, the mediator, helps parents/guardians/family members reach an agreement.
 Mediation encourages all parties to co-operate with each other in working out arrangements concerning their children.
 Any written agreement can be made a Rule of Court (see below).

-NOTE: a free mediation service is currently available through local District Courts located in Dublin (Dolphin House), Naas, Nenagh and Clonmel, Limerick City, Cork City and Tralee.
+NOTE: a free mediation service is currently available through local District Courts located in Dublin (Dolphin House), Naas, Nenagh and Clonmel, Limerick City, Cork City, and Tralee.
 Check with your local district court for availability.

 Collaborative law is where parents/guardians/family members work with specially trained lawyers, receive legal advice and guidance, and together with the lawyers, discuss and attempt to resolve issues through face-to-face meetings.
 Decisions are made by the parties involved.
 A written agreement can be made a Rule of Court (see below).